years. Mary was the pianist for Dayspring United Methodist Church for 25 years and has traveled to Europe four times, singing with their Chorale.

 Cary has been involved with music since childhood.
 He was an instrumentalist and singer throughout grade school, high school and college.
 Cary's experience includes directing and coaching jazz choirs, barbershop quartets and choruses, pop choirs, a cappella ensembles, and he gives voice lessons to all ages and abilities.
 He is also an accomplished music arranger.

 Currently Cary is a music judge in the Barbershop Harmony Society and in Harmony, Inc., a women's barbershop organization.
 He judges and coaches vocal groups all over the United States and Canada.
 As well as the Tempe Community Chorus, Cary also directs a women's a cappella chorus named Wicked Pitch of

-Cary Burns has been the director of the Tempe Community Chorus since August 1998, sharing his wealth of music knowledge, enthusiasm and love of the musical art form.
+Cary Burns has been the director of the Tempe Community Chorus since August 1998, sharing his wealth of music knowledge, enthusiasm and love

 The all-volunteer, elected Board of Directors of the Tempe Community Chorus manages daily operations of the Choir including selecting practice and performance venues, collecting dues, maintaining the sheet music library, marketing and other operating responsibilities.
 The Board consists of a president, vice-president, treasurer, and secretary, and various at-large members.